mpdairy/elm-frontier/README.md

 ## Installation

-Elm-Frontier uses a native javascript file and hasn't been approved from above to be included in the Elm package repository (I haven't tried), so to use you must currently download `src/Frontier.elm` into the `src/` folder of your project, and download `src/Native/Frontier.js` into `src/Native/`.
+Elm-Frontier uses a native javascript file and hasn't been approved to be included in the Elm package repository (I haven't tried), so to use you must currently download `src/Frontier.elm` into the `src/` folder of your project, and download `src/Native/Frontier.js` into `src/Native/`.